 Can I Sue a Company That Has Been Dissolved?

 Yes, in certain circumstances.
 You may be able to sue a dissolved corporation or a dissolved limited liability company for a period of time after dissolution, especially if it failed to wind up its business and dissolve properly.
-And if the company no longer has assets or an insurance policy to go after, you might be able to sue the former owners.
+If the company no longer has corporate assets or an insurance policy to go after, you might be able to sue the former business owners.

 A Business May Close and Still Owe You Money

 Suppose you are a server at a restaurant.
 You show up to work one evening and find that the doors are locked.
 You call your manager to find out what's going on, and your boss tells you that the business has closed up shop, the company dissolved, and they have no idea where the owners have run off to.
-You are left wondering how you're going to get your final paycheck.
-That is, if you'll get your check.
+You are left wondering how or if you're going to get your final paycheck.

 What should you do?
 Don't panic.
 You may still be able to recover from the dissolved company.